Ranmodesnehal/AIS16612intern/README.md

 1. Numpy : exmples of array,matrix array,how to create random numbers from distributions,etc.
 2. Different operations on dataset of ecommerce purchases and salary dataset.

 # Task 8 :
 In this task we create three notebooks of exercises.
 In that we done some opration of gven data.
 1. NumPy exercise
 2. Ecommarce Purchases
 3. Salaries exercise

 # Case Study :

 In this case study taitanic data set was downloded from kaggle.

-* Data importing
+* Data importing :
   data import by using csv files and import necessary libraries.
 * data preprocessing :
     In that we find missing value ,fill or drop, if need drop variable ,label encoding for categorical variable ,ect
 * Visualisation:
     we plot different plots like bar plot , scatter plot ,joint bar plot, Pie chart, etc.
 * Model building:
     choose dependent and independent variables ,split data into train test ,80:20.
-* Model building
+* Model building:
      In that 3 algorithems are done i.e Naive bays model on train data,  knn algorithm ,decision tree.
      In that first import algorithms and predict test data using fitted model.
 * Model evaluation:
-   find accuracy ,find classification report, find confusion matrics.
+   find accuracy ,find classification report, find confusion matrices.
 * Comparison:
    create dataframe of comparision Accuracy,recall and precision.

   # Dashboard :

-  On our project data (Customer churn analysis) we created dashboard for more visualization of data. power BI software is used for creating dashboard of customer churn analyze.
+  On our project data (Customer churn analysis) we created dashboard for more visualization of data.
+  power BI software is used for creating dashboard of customer churn analyze.

   # Final Project :

   Final project topic is customer OTT churn analysis.
   About the project :
      importing the data from kaggle
 * data preprocessing :
     In that we find missing value ,fill or drop, if need drop variable ,label encoding for categorical variable ,ect
 * Visualisation:
     we plot different plots like bar plot , scatter plot ,joint bar plot,Pie chart, etc
 * Model building:
      Choose dependent and independent variables from data ,split data into train test , 80:20.
      In that 10 different algorithems are done i.e Logistic , Naive bays model , knn algorithm ,decision tree ,Random forest , ect.
      In that first import algorithms , fit model and predict test data using fitted model. also find accuracy ,precision , classification report and confusion matrics.
      GridSearchCV algorithem is also used for model building.
      Select Feature importance using decision tree and there models.
 * Comparison:
     GridSearchCV and Basic models.
     Feature importance and GridSearchCV.
 * Dashboard: